moonstreet/moonstreet/content/about.md

 And then paste this content in hugo.md.

-## Push to Guthub and publish with Netlify
+## Push to Github and publish with Netlify

 When publishing, make sure your post is not set to 'draft'.
 Run a final `hugo` to build the site.